Jorge-Lopes/agoric-components/cosmos-hub-ica/cosmos-hub-ica_demo.md

 ## Agoric-sdk configuration

-   1. Update the keeper.go and expected_keepers.go files on the agoric-sdk repository
+   1. Update the ibc.go, keeper.go and expected_keepers.go files on the agoric-sdk repository

    Currently, there is an issue when trying to create a new connection to a remote Port, one of the necessary actions on  **Deploy contract and execute ICA transactions** section.
-   It is expected that this issue will be fixed, but in the meanwhile you need to follow [this instructions](https://github.com/Agoric/agoric-sdk/pull/8127) and make the suggested updates on the files changed to the agoric-sdk, more specifically to the golang/cosmos/x/vibc/keeper/keeper.go and golang/cosmos/x/vibc/types/expected_keepers.go.
+   It is expected that this issue will be fixed, but in the meanwhile you need to follow [this instructions](https://github.com/Agoric/agoric-sdk/pull/8127) and make the suggested updates on the files changed to the agoric-sdk, more specifically to the ibc.go, /keeper/keeper.go and /types/expected_keepers.go of the golang/cosmos/x/vibc/ directory.

 ## Prepare Agoric Chain